 The Stanford Center for Induced Seismicity is an industrial affiliates program on the topic of induced and triggered earthquakes, co-directed by Professors Mark Zoback, Bill Ellsworth and Greg Beroza (Geophysics) and Associate Professor Jack Baker (Civil and Environmental Engineering).

-The Stanford Center for Induced and Triggered Seismicity takes advantage of the unique expertise at Stanford to address the variety of scientific and operational issues associated with the managing the risk posed by induced and triggered earthquakes.
+The Stanford Center for Induced and Triggered Seismicity takes advantage of the unique expertise at Stanford to address the variety of scientific and operational issues associated with managing the risk posed by induced and triggered earthquakes.
 As recognized by the recent report of the U.S. National Academy of Sciences, incidents of induced and triggered earthquakes associated with energy industries have become increasingly common in the past few years.
 Much of the recent concern involves activities related to fluid injection and hydraulic fracturing but there continues to be concern about geothermal energy development, injection of carbon dioxide, wastewater disposal, fluid extraction and mining activities, and reservoir impoundment.

 In this context, we have established an industrial affiliates program to help companies and other stakeholders develop:

 - a better understanding of the science of induced and triggered earthquakes associated with different types of activities